top of page

 Is it common for a hydrosol to become contaminated?

-However, in the name of science and research, I have purposefully contaminated samples, used poor bottling sanitation, and other common things that may happen to a hydrosol and tested the results.
-Contamination can happen easily and fungal and bacterial growth can happen quickly if proper protocols are not followed.
+However, in the name of science and research, I have purposefully contaminated samples, used poor bottling sanitation practiced, and other common things that may happen to an unpreserved hydrosol and tested the results.
+Contamination can happen easily, and fungal and bacterial growth can happen quickly if proper protocols are not followed.
 This is why I have strict sanitation protocols and test to be certain these protocols work.
-We recommend applying hydrosol through the use of a spray applicator and avoid opening the bottle.
+We recommend applying hydrosol through the use of a spray applicator.

 How do you know these un-preserved hydrosols are safe?